tensorflow/tensorflow/g3doc/LangRef.md

 result indicates whether the comparison is true for the operand elements with the same indices as those of the result.

-Note: while the short-hand notation uses strings, the actual underlying attribute has integer type (or rather enum class in C++ code) as seen from the long-hand notation.
+Note: while the custom assembly form uses strings, the actual underlying attribute has integer type (or rather enum class in C++ code) as seen from the generic assembly form.
 String literals are used to improve readability of the IR by humans.

 This operation only applies to integer-like operands, but not floats.
 The main reason being that comparison operations have diverging sets of attributes: